PNC SmartAccess Prepaid Visa Card Review

 You have 3 options to reload the PNC SmartAccess card:

 Direct Deposit.
 You can set up paychecks and government benefits to be loaded onto the card via direct deposit.
-It is free to use direct deposit.
+Using direct deposit is free.

 Online Transfers.
 You can transfer money online from a bank account for free.